 The second option is to invest in a turnkey rental property.
-This is a fully renovated and rented-out property that is managed by a professional company.
+This is a fully renovated and rented-out property that a professional company manages.

 The third option is to participate in a real estate syndication.
 This is when a group of investors pools their money together to purchase a property.
 Each investor then owns a portion of the property and receives a share of the rental income.